AdamFrej/morning-post/README.md

 - Decrease the number of feeds
 - Set `extract_full_content` to `false` to use summaries instead
 - Set `include_images` to `false` to skip image processing

+### Email Troubleshooting

+- **Configuration File Permissions**: Ensure your config file has the correct permissions (`chmod 600`)
+- **Authentication Errors**: Double-check your username and password.
+For Gmail, use an App Password.
+- **Connection Issues**: Verify the SMTP server and port are correct for your email provider.
+- **Cron Environment**: If using cron, ensure paths are absolute and environment is properly set up.
+- **Missing PDFs**: Make sure the PDF generation completed successfully before sending emails.

 ## Contributing